-- 2. Affidavit filed on or after November 1, 1983, and prior to November 1, 1984.
-In the case of an affidavit filed on or after November 1, 1983, and prior to November 1, 1984, any real property which was held by husband and wife as joint tenants could be the subject of the affidavit and the following must have been filed with the affidavit: - a.
-A certified copy of the certificate of death of the joint tenant issued by the State Department of Health of Oklahoma or the comparable agency of the place of the death of said joint tenant; and, - b.
-If such property was included in an estate where taxes were due under the provisions of 68 O.S.A. § 804, a waiver or release of the estate tax lien by the Oklahoma Tax Commission as to such deceased person and property unless made unnecessary by the ten (10) year statute of limitations; provided that, if such taxes were not due, the affidavit shall so state, pursuant to 1983 Okla.
-Sess.
-Laws, ch.
-20 § 1, effective November 1, 1983 and 68 O.S.A. § 815(d). - 3.
-Affidavit filed on or after November 1, 1984.
-In the case of an affidavit filed on or after November 1, 1984, any real property which was held by husband and wife as joint tenants could be the subject of the affidavit and the following must have been filed with the affidavit: - a.
-Either - i.
+i.
 For an Affidavit filed prior to November 1, 1986.
-A certified copy of the certificate of death of the deceased joint tenant issued by the State Department of Health or the comparable agency of the place of death of said joint tenant; or - ii.
+A certified copy of the certificate of death of the deceased joint tenant issued by the State Department of Health or the comparable agency of the place of death of said joint tenant; or ii.
 For an Affidavit filed on or after November 1, 1986.
-A certified copy of the certificate of death of the joint tenant issued by the State Department of Public Health of Oklahoma or a court clerk as prescribed in 63 O.S.A. § 1-307 or the comparable agency of the place of the death of said joint tenant.
-58 O.S.A. § 912(1) as amended, effective November 1, 1986: and - b.
-Either: - i.
-Where death occured prior to November 1, 1984.
-A waiver or release by the Oklahoma Tax Commission of the estate tax lien must be filed with an affidavit which is filed on or after November 1, 1984, with respect to a joint tenant who died prior to November 1, 1984, unless such waiver or release is made unnecessary by the ten (10) year statute of limitations, 58 O.S.A. § 912 & 68 O.S.A. § 811(d), both as amended, effective November 1, 1984; or - ii.
-Where death occured on or after November 1, 1984.
+A certified copy of the certificate of death of the joint tenant issued by the State Department of Public Health of Oklahoma or a court clerk as prescribed in 63 O.S.A. §1-307 or the comparable agency of the place of the death of said joint tenant, 58 O.S.A. §912(1) as amended, effective November 1, 1986; and i.
+Where death occurred prior to November 1, 1984.
+A waiver or release by the Oklahoma Tax Commission of the estate tax lien must be filed with an affidavit which is filed on or after November 1, 1984, with respect to a joint tenant who died prior to November 1, 1984, unless such waiver or release is made unnecessary by the ten (10) year statute of limitations, 58 O.S.A. §912 & 68 O.S.A. §811(d), both as amended, effective November 1, 1984; or ii.
+Where death occurred on or after November 1, 1984.
 No tax clearance documentation is required, and no recitation regarding estate tax liability need be contained in the affidavit.

-Title 58 O.S.A. § 912 is a procedural statute, and an affidavit filed pursuant thereto may be relied upon as evidence of the death of a joint tenant irrespective of the date of death if such statute is otherwise applicable, even though the death may have occured prior to the effective date of 58 O.S.A. § 912; provided that the merchantability of the title of the surviving spouse may be impaired by the estate tax lien under the circumstances noted in paragraph 3. b. i. above, unless a waiver or release has been filed, if necessary.
+Title 58 O.S.A. §912 is a procedural statute, and an affidavit filed pursuant thereto may be relied upon as evidence of the death of a joint tenant irrespective of the date of death if such statute is otherwise applicable, even though the death may have occurred prior to the effective date of 58 O.S.A. §912; provided that the merchantability of the title of the surviving spouse may be impaired by the estate tax lien under the circumstances noted in paragraph 3 b. i., above unless a waiver or release has been filed, if necessary.